Column: NASCAR's flag ban opens sport to diverse new crowd

 Banning the flag ultimately "opened up an aperture to a brand-new fan base,” Phelps said.

 It could be that those who typically would raise a Confederate flag at a race stayed home this year rather than comply with NASCAR's new world order.
-And maybe people have stopped watching.
+And maybe people really did stop watching.

 Viewership for the Daytona 500 fell 34% percent from last year, and Sunday’s road course race was on one hand the most-watched sports event of the weekend and NASCAR’s most-watched road course race since 2014.
 But it also averaged 76,000 fewer viewers from the same slot last year, a February oval race at Las Vegas.